KnowageLabs/Knowage-Documentation/functionalities-guide/free-inquiry/index.rst

 In this case, when dragging fields from both the **Order** entity and the **Time** entity you may want to specify which relationship will join the two tables: for instance, you may want to know the total number of orders according to the ordering month, the shipping month or for both.
 In all these situations, you can set the relationship to be used by clicking the **Relationships wizard** button at the top right corner of the panel.
 A pop up window opens where you can define the path to be used.
 Please refer to Multiple relationships section for all details regarding the disambiguation of relationships.

-The select sub-section has a toolbar with additional functionalities summarized in Table below.
+The toolbar about query editor sub-section has a toolbar contains additional functionalities summarized in Table below.

 .. table::  Select fields toolbar options
       :widths: auto